Reinforcing RCTs with Multiple Priors while Learning about External Validity: Analytical Results

-In this section, we provide bounds on the probability of making a mistake when following the stopping rule proposed in Example \ref{exa:StoppingRule}.
+Loosely speaking, the rule proposes to stop the experiment after $B$ instances and as soon as the distance between the highest average posterior and the rest --- measured by $\max_{d} \min_{m \ne d} ( \zeta^{\alpha}_{t}(d) - \zeta^{\alpha}_{t}(m) )$ --- is far enough from zero, where ``far enough'' is essentially measured by the cutoff $c_{t}(\gamma_{t},d,m)$.
+While the expression for this cutoff is a bit involved, we highlight one key aspect of it.
+The appropriate scaling is given by $\sqrt{t}/(N_{t}(d) + \nu^{o}_{0}(d))$ as opposed to the standard scaling of $1/\sqrt{t}$ one obtains in hypothesis testing.
+The difference lies on the fact that our methodology uses prior information and thus leverages the ``prior observations" represented by $\nu^{o}_{0}(d)$.
+Models with high levels of confidence (a high $\nu^{o}_{0}(.)$) will have lower cutoffs, prompting the rule to stop sooner.
+This effect naturally decreases as the sample size $t$ increases, but for finite sample sizes it could still be sizable. $\triangle$ \end{example}

 Suppose treatment $M$ has the largest expected effect, i.e., $\Delta: = \theta(M) - \max_{d \ne M} \theta(d) > 0 $.
-We define a mistake as recommending a treatment arm different than $M$ at the instance $t$ in which the experiment was stopped.
-Because recommendations are based on the PM's posteriors, we can express a mistake as
+We define a mistake as recommending a treatment different than $M$ at the instance $t$ in which the experiment was stopped.
+Because recommendations are based on the PM's posteriors, a mistake is given by